Amazon Fire TV Stick Won’t Connect to Wifi – What to do?

 2. Select Your Network

 Locate the offending network and press the Menu button for more options.
-It’s the 3 horizontal lines (or better known as the hamburger icon).
+This button is represented by three horizontal lines (also known as the hamburger icon).

 3. Forget the Network